 We can't think of a more surefire way to get in a festive mood than by seeing holiday lights while indulging in hot cocoa and premium chocolates.
 Between December 4 and December 30, 2020, Dallas by Chocolate offers its regular bus tours (with safety provisions observed), as well as a socially distanced Christmas Lights, Chocolate and Sips tour where guests remain in their cars except to meet tour hosts who will hand out treats in five different seriously decked out Dallas neighborhoods.
 Tours are held every evening except Christmas Eve and Christmas.
 Prices start at $33 for adults and $28 for children 10 and under.

 Recommended for Things to Do in December because: Dallas by Chocolate is an ultimate foodie excursion at any time of the year.

 Ilene's expert tip: Tickets can be purchased online.
-Save $4 on 4 or more tickets by entering the code CHRIS.
-Save $5 on 5 or more tickets by entering the code CHRIS5.
+Score a $5 discount on tickets by entering the code 5EAT.
+There are also a variety of other tours listed on the website.

 Though anytime of the year is magical at the Dallas Arboretum, this stunning 66-acre acre oasis becomes even more enchanting during the holidays.
 In addition to over one million lights illuminating the gardens, the Arboretum is bringing back its ever popular 12 Days of Christmas, an outdoor exhibit featuring twelve 25-foot-tall Victorian gazebos filled with elaborate scenes and whimsical characters.
 Also expect to find Santa sightings, musical performances and a European style Christmas Village featuring a variety of themed houses to explore.
 Holiday events run from November 7 through December 31, 2020.
 General admission varies from $10 for children (ages 3-12) to $25 for adults depending on dates and times.
 Reservations are required.